v-rajagt/IntuneDocs/intune/protect/certificates-configure.md

 ## Export the trusted root CA certificate

 To use PKCS,  SCEP, and PKCS imported certificates, devices must trust your root Certification Authority.
-To establish trust, export the Trusted Root Certification Authority (CA) certificate, and any intermediate or issuing Certification Authority certificates, as a public certificate (.cer).
+To establish trust, export the Trusted Root CA certificate, and any intermediate or issuing Certification Authority certificates, as a public certificate (.cer).
 You can get these certificates from the issuing CA, or from any device that trusts your issuing CA.

 To export the certificate, refer to the documentation for your Certification Authority.
 You’ll need to export the public certificate as a .cer file.
 Don't export the private key, a .pfx file.